1 Document summary

 The trust and its management have a duty, so far as it is reasonably practicable; to ensure that there is a management regime in place for the design, installation, and operational management of electrical systems and equipment.

-This policy shall apply to all trust staff, contractors, and other persons who use and or maintain electrical supplies or equipment which is owned by the trust.
-These persons should comply with this policy and any supporting procedures.
 The trust has many differing arrangements in relation to the properties that are occupied by its service users and staff.
-The accountability for the management of electrical systems and equipment is the organisation with the overall control of the building or the organisation with the designated responsibility for electrical equipment.
 Other organisations may have their own policies and managers of trust services in these buildings should follow any local policies and procedures in addition to those outlined in this policy.
+These persons should comply with this policy and any supporting procedures.

 Where other organisations are in control of electrical systems in which the trust places its staff or service users, trust managers should ensure that appropriate precautions are being taken to minimise the risks from these systems where practicable to do so.
 This policy is not intended to detail precautions for specialist systems such as medical and electronic equipment, although some of the guidance and comment in this policy may be applicable to these systems.
 Advice on these systems should be sought from the trusts medical devices lead or the organisation with the responsibility to maintain the equipment.

-4.5 Directors or deputy care group directors or service managers
+4.2 Directors, deputy care group directors, service managers

 Trust managers have a key responsibility for ensuring that there is a proactive approach to organising, planning, controlling and reviewing health and safety.
 They have a responsibility to ensure that staff under their control are provided with suitable information, instruction and training in relation to all relevant health and safety matters which includes electrical systems and equipment.